LisaLi525/LisaLi525/README.md

-# README for Caiwen"Lisa" Li's Resume
+# README for Caiwen"Lisa" Li's Portfolio

 ## Introduction
 Welcome to my portfolio!
 I'm **Caiwen (Lisa) Li**, a Data Scientist and Applied Scientist with a passion for leveraging data to drive business insights.
 This README provides an overview of my background, skills, education, and professional experience.